kubevela/catalog/traits/README.md

-# OAM Traits
+# KubeVela Traits

-Currently we have OAM traits as below:
+Currently we have KubeVela traits as below:

 ## Core Traits
+- [AutoScalerTrait](autoscalertrait) can help automatically scale workloads by resource utilization metrics and cron

+- [MetricsTrait](metricstrait)  can help monitor you app

+- [RouteTrait](routetrait) can help  configure the access to your app

-- [ManualScaler](https://github.com/crossplane/addon-oam-kubernetes-local) can enable replicas of workloads to be manually scaled.
+- [ManualScaler](https://github.com/crossplane/addon-oam-kubernetes-local) can enable replicas of workloads to be manually scaled

 ## Standard Traits